Meet Kierin and MaKayla, our Co-Chairs!

-Co Organization Chairs I & II – As chief executive officers, this dual leadership team will serve as the foundation for the organization, managing the rest of the leadership team comprised of paid leadership and a few volunteers with leadership roles, in addition to the general membership.
-The Co Chairs will facilitate member meetings and leadership meetings (unless otherwise designated), coordinate with and keep the advising team informed, and make sure operations are running smoothly internally and eternally.
-It is the responsibility of the Chairs to manage shared authority and responsibility, by communicating consistently and thoroughly, and dividing tasks.
+As chief executive officers, our dual leadership team serves as the foundation for the organization, managing the rest of the leadership team comprised of paid leadership and a few volunteers with leadership roles, in addition to the general membership.
+The Co-Chairs facilitate member meetings and leadership meetings (unless otherwise designated), coordinate with and keep the advising team informed, and make sure operations are running smoothly internally and externally.
+It is the responsibility of the Chair’s to manage shared authority and responsibility, by communicating consistently and thoroughly and dividing tasks.

-The Chairs will keep in close contact with other officers, and will oversee collaborations between them.
-Co Chair I will take on administrative and secretarial duties, such as distributing minutes, managing important documents and making sure that Live Free is functioning with University policy and procedure.
-Co Chair II will be accountable for the treasury and all financial obligations, operating within the ASM/SSFC framework with the GSSF budget.
-The ultimate goal of the Co Chairs is to serve the needs of their leaders and the general membership, and further the mission of Live Free.
+The Chairs keep in close contact with other officers and oversee collaborations between them.
+Co-Chair I (Kierin) takes on administrative and secretarial duties, such as distributing minutes, managing important documents and making sure that Live Free is functioning with University policy and procedure.
+Co-Chair II (MaKayla) is accountable for the treasury and all financial obligations, operating within the ASM/SSFC framework with the GSSF budget.
+The ultimate goal of the Co-Chairs is to serve the needs of their leaders and the general membership, and further the mission of Live Free.

 Public Relations Chair– HIRING!
 Send a resume and cover letter to email@example.com if the following tasks appeal to you: